KaterynaKocheharova/Chakra-UI-Crash-Course/README.md

-A simple ui project focusing on exploring Chakra ui component system.
+This is a simple UI project in which I explored Chakra UI.
+Only the UI part was developed because I only focused on the component system.